certat/rt-extension-ciphermailheaders/README.md

 See README

-# Licence
+# License

-GPL2, see LICENCE.
+GPL2, see LICENSE.